Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "Dom," was the short answer and Eve scoffed.

 "Of course," she mumbled.
-At Mia's confused look, Eve quietly explained that they had met Gisele during the Braga incident.
+At Mia's confused look, Eve quietly explained that they had met Gisele during the Braga incident, that the woman worked for the billion dollar cartel drug lord.
 She decided not to mention the fact that the woman had flirted incessantly with Dom; Eve didn't think the man's sister would want to hear that.

 Arms crossed, Mia turned her back on Gisele and subtly asked, "You don't trust her?"